-- A. "Board" means the Mendocino County Board of Supervisors. - B. "Citation" or "Administrative Citation" means a civil citation issued pursuant to this ordinance. - C. "County" means the County of Mendocino. - D. "COVID-19 Order" means an order of the County Health Officer that is now in existence, or later comes into existence, which is issued for the purpose of controlling the spread of the COVID-19 virus, and which reflects the Governor's order to all residents to heed the orders of local public health officials, as stated in paragraph 1 of Executive Order N-25-20 that was issued by the Governor of California on March 12, 2020. - E. "Days" means calendar days. - F. "Enforcement Officer" means the Health Officer of the County, or anyone designated by the Health Officer, any County employee, contractor or other person designated by the Chief Executive Officer, any Code Enforcement Officer from the Division of Code Enforcement in the Department of Planning and Building Services, any peace officer with jurisdiction in the unincorporated territory of Mendocino County, or anyone identified by resolution of the Board. - G. "Facial Covering" means any worn garment or device without holes that covers the nose and mouth, such as a bandana, a scarf, a neck gaiter, or a homemade cover, which can be secured to the head with ties or straps or wrapped around the lower-face, including but not limited to a face shield (i.e. a piece of rigid, clear plastic attached to a headband which covers the entire face extending from the forehead to below the chin). - H. "Non-Distancing Stable Group" means a Stable Bubble as defined in the July 3, 2020 Shelter in Place Order, or any other defined group specifically excepted from social distancing requirements under the present or future COVID-19 related Health Officer Orders. - I. "Responsible Party" means an individual or legal entity, or the agent or legal guardian of such individual or entity, whose action or failure to act violated a COVID-19 Order.
+- A. "Board" means the Mendocino County Board of Supervisors. - B. "Citation" or "Administrative Citation" means a civil citation issued pursuant to this ordinance. - C. "County" means the county-County of Mendocino. - COVID-19 Order" means an order of the County Health Officer that is now in existence, or later comes into existence, which is issued for the purpose of controlling the spread of the COVID-19 virus, and which reflects the Governor's order to all residents to heed the orders of local public health officials, as stated in paragraph 1 of Executive Order N-25-20 that was issued by the Governor of California on March 12, 2020. - C.E.
+"Days" means calendar days.

+- F. "Enforcement Officer" means the Health Officer of the County, or anyone designated by the Health Officer, any County employee, contractor or other person designated by the Chief Executive Officer, any Code Enforcement Officer from the Division of Code Enforcement in the Department of Planning and Building Services, any peace officer with jurisdiction in the unincorporated territory of Mendocino County, or anyone identified by resolution of the Board. - G. "Facial Covering" means any worn garment or device without holes that simultaneously covers both the nose and mouth, such as a bandana, a scarf, a neck gaiter, or a homemade cover, which can be secured to the head with ties or straps or wrapped around the lower-face, including but not limited to a face shield (i.e. a piece of rigid, clear plastic attached to a headband which covers the entire face extending from the forehead to below the chin). - D.H.
+"Non-Distancing Stable Group" means a Stable Bubble as defined in the July 3, 2020 Shelter in Place Order, or any other defined group specifically excepted from social distancing requirements under the present or future COVID-19 related Health Officer Orders. - E.A.
+"COVID-19 Order" means an order of the County Health Officer that is now in oxistence, or later comes into existence, which is issued for the purpose of controlling the spread of the COVID-19 virus, and which reflects the Governor's order to all residents to heed the orders of local public health officials, as stated in paragraph 1 of Executive Order N-25-20 that was issued by the Governor of California on March 12, 2020. - F.I.
+"Responsible Party" means an individual or legal entity, or the agent or legal guardian of such individual or entity, whose action or failure to act violated a COVID-19 Order.